dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-In the GraphiQL IDE you can find the `Documentation Explorer` section to give you more information about all kinds of query and subscription operations we provide.
+In the GraphiQL IDE, you can find the `Documentation Explorer` section to provide you with more information about all kinds of query and subscription operations we provide.

 We've covered quite a bit!
 Here's a recap: